 10. General Grievous

 General Grievous is known as the leader of the Clone army in the fight against the Jedi Order.
 A powerful cyborg, he is seen wielding four lightsabers at a time in a machine-like dance of power.
-A true Jedi killer, he gathered the sabers of his fallen opponents in an ever-growing collection.
+A true Jedi destroyer, he gathered the sabers of his fallen opponents in an ever-growing collection.

 But Grievous wasn’t always a cyborg.
 He was once a valiant Kaleesh warrior from the planet Kalee.
 Losing his best friend and lover led him to depression and anger.
 When his planet was attacked by the Jedi, he allowed himself to be recruited by Darth Sidious and Count Dooku to gain the revenge he wanted.